wikimedia/design-codex/README.md

 # this is equivalent
 npm run test -ws
 ```

+Note that the `lint` command is global, it has to be run in the root directory.
+Running `npm test` in the root directory will lint everything and run the tests
+in all workspaces.

 NPM v7.0 or greater is required to support workspaces; it is not included by
 default in older versions of Node (prior to v15) and will need to be upgraded